nightroman/FarNet/FSharpFar/README.md

 #### `fs: //exec file = <script> [; with = <config>] [;; F# code]`

-Invokes the script in the main or specified session.
+Invokes the script in the specified or default session.
+The default is defined by `.fs.ini` or `.fsproj` in the same folder.

 Sample file association: